THE STRUCTURE AND FUNCTION OF NEURONS

 MOTOR NEURONS: These are multipolar and are located in the central nervous system, with their axons extending outside it.
 This is the most common type of neuron and transmits information from the brain to the body's muscles.

-When a gap junction connects two neurons, it results in an electrical synapse.
+ELECTRICAL SYNAPSE: A gap junction that connects two neurons forms an electrical synapse.
 These gaps include ion channels that help in the direct transmission of a positive electrical signal.
 These are much faster than chemical synapses.

 SENSORY, RELAY AND MOTOR NEURONS

 There are three main types of neurons: sensory, relay, and motor.
 Each of these neurons has a different function, depending on its location in the body and its role within the nervous system.
 Note: All three types of neurons consist of similar parts.
-However, their structure, location, and function differ somewhat, which you should be aware of.
+However, their structure, location, and function differ somewhat, and you should be aware of this.

 Sensory neurons are found in receptors such as the eyes, ears, tongue and skin, and carry nerve impulses to the spinal cord and brain.
 When these nerve impulses reach the brain, they are translated into ‘sensations’, such as vision, hearing, taste and touch.
 However, not all sensory neurons reach the brain; some terminate in the spinal cord, enabling rapid reflex responses.